maykinmedia/archiefbeheercomponent/doc/installation/configuration.rst

 Services
 --------

-The Archiefvernietigingscomponent must be connected to an instance of Open Zaak.
+The ArchiefBeheerComponent must be connected to an instance of Open Zaak.

-1. Navigate to the Archiefvernietigingscomponent admin.
+1. Navigate to the ArchiefBeheerComponent admin.

-2. Configure the credentials for the Zaken API (so the Archiefvernietigingscomponent can access the Zaken API):
+2. Configure the credentials for the Zaken API (so the ArchiefBeheerComponent can access the Zaken API):

    a.
 Navigate to **API Autorisaties > Services**
    b.
 Click **Service toevoegen**.